COSTA RICA IMMIGRATION & MOVING EXPERTS

 Is it very expensive to live in Costa Rica?

-Here's a breakdown of different segments of day-to-day life which reflect the cost of living in Costa Rica. . .
+Here's a breakdown of different segments of day-to-day life which reflect the cost of living in Costa Rica. .

 b.
 Food: Imported food, as you can well imagine, is quite expensive.
 But local food (and remember this country is really one giant food basket), is extremely fresh, extremely well-priced and readily available.
-At the local outdoor markets, ¢10,000 (approximately US$20.00) will purchase enough fruits and vegetables to feed a family of 5 for a week.
+At the local outdoor markets, ¢10,000 (approximately US$20.00) will purchase enough fruits and vegetables to feed a family for a week.
 Supermarkets carry a diverse selection of both local and imported foodstuffs.
 Almost any item is available nowadays in Costa Rica.

 Walmart is even here now and they carry their "Equate" brand!